 After stepping into the room and turning on the lights with the switches right next to the door, I noticed the gigantic flatscreen TV hanging on the wall to the right.
 In front of it a small round table with four chairs.
 In the corner between the TV and the room entrance is a niche with a work desk and chair.
 On top of the desk are a light, cordless telephone and some information about the hotel.

-To the left of the TV is a shelf with in-room safe, coffee maker and refrigerator.
-At the top are additional bed sheets for the sleeper sofa which is at the opposite side of the room against the wall.
+To the left of the TV is a shelf with an in-room safe, coffee maker, and refrigerator.
+At the top are additional bed sheets for the sleeper sofa which is on the opposite side of the room against the wall.
 In front of it a small table and two more chairs.
 On each side of the sofa is a stand to put down stuff.

 The layout of the Junior Suite can be described as L-shaped.
 Once you walk in and look around the corner you will see the two queen beds on the right.
 Each bed had two individual reading lights and a headboard light behind the headboard.
 The headboard light is very bright and lights up this part of the room very well.
 Each of the headboard lights has two switches to turn it off and on from either side of the bed.

 In between the two beds is a nightstand which comes with another hotel telephone, bible, reading material (advertisement), alarm clock, and even two pairs of earplugs.
 I have to be honest, the room is very quiet.
 You won’t hear the planes at all and I haven’t even heard my “neighbors” in the room next to me.
 You will never use them, except your travel companion is a heavy snorer.
 In between the two beds are also power outlets and USB charging ports for your devices.

 Directly opposite to one of the beds is another gigantic flatscreen TV.
 While it is easy to watch from this bed, it’s not so nice if you are trying to watch from the second bed in the room.
 You can fold the TV out, but it’s still a little off.